 It doesn’t matter whether:

-You can make a workers compensation stress claim for any recognised psychiatric condition caused (or exacerbated by) workplace stress.
+You can make a workers compensation stress claim for any recognised psychiatric condition caused (or exacerbated by) work-related stress.
 In our experience, the most common conditions include:

 Importantly, this list is not exhaustive.
-If you’ve developed a stress-related psychiatric condition due to work, you may be eligible for workers compensation payments.
+If you’ve developed a psychiatric condition due to work, you may be eligible for stress leave workers comp payments.

 Between 2021 and 2022, approximately 10,000 serious mental stress claims were made across Australia.
 Of these, the largest proportions were attributed to work-related harassment or bullying (27.5%) and work pressure (25.2%).

-While these are the most common, there are many situations that can cause stress-related conditions, including:
+While these are the most common, there are many situations where you can claim workers comp for mental stress, including:

-To successfully prove your workers compensation stress claim, you’ll need to establish three key points:
+To make a successful stress leave workers compensation claim, you’ll need to prove three key points:

 Your condition must be diagnosed by a GP or psychiatrist in line with your state’s medical guidelines.